-New Jersey GOP candidate for governor aims to make Murphy nursing home order issue in 2021 race
+New Jersey GOP candidate looking to unseat Gov. Murphy targets his nursing home order in new ad

 Many, especially Republicans, believe that Murphy's order contributed to the fact New Jersey has the highest coronavirus deaths per capita of any state in the U.S., according to Statista.
 New York is second.

-Ciattarelli, a former state legislator, lays the responsibility for New Jersey's nursing home deaths squarely at Murphy's feet in the ad that will start running in the state Wednesday.
+In the ad, Ciattarelli, a former state legislator, lays the responsibility for New Jersey's nursing home deaths squarely at Murphy's feet.
+The ad will start running statewide on Wednesday.

 "Scared and alone.
 That’s how 8,000 seniors and veterans died in our nursing homes during this pandemic," Ciattarelli says in the ad.
 "They died because Governor Murphy ordered nursing homes to take in COVID-19 patients."